ninn-kou/Lux/README.md

 - Some little programs (do I need a separate repo?)
 - Timeline or plan for the Term break (before 23:59, 21 August).
 - CSS, H5, LaTeX and markdown for notes taking.

+- !!!
+SSH and GitHub Learning.
+(Should I put these "TODO" into my plan?)